 FOR: The Most Overlooked Person In Medicine, A Doctor’s Spouse | Letter from the Editor

 “Providing insight and ‘handles’ or practical tools Physician’s can use to improve their station in life is one of our ‘wake up’ or mission-minded goals here at CMT.
-I recently read a story by Business Insider about the Top 10 occupations with the highest divorce rates.
-In the top two, Doctors and Clergy.
-Shortly after reading that story, the idea for this story actually came as a result of an email I received from my former Pastor, J.H., whom I admire and respect.
+The idea for this story actually came as a result of an email I received from my former Pastor, J.H., whom I admire and respect.
 His transparent observations on how the church (in general) overlooks a Pastor’s spouse, provided the seed for this story.
 His personal story, we’ve translated for you to provide context and practical applicability today into the clear and present reality that Physician spouses are also overlooked.
 Supporting his thoughts are also our own and as a result of three recent podcast interviews and private conversations we’ve had recently with Physician’s and their spouse.
 The importance of the Spouse in a Physician’s life is critical to our communities.
 Recognizing this and providing credit where credit is due, we want to thank the physicians, J.H., my former Pastor and the stories many of you have shared with us for your transparency and honest.
 The insights you’re about to read are not all entirely our own insights and we’ve anonymized any names.
 We think there are a lot of relevant insights for those “married to medicine,” in ministry or in business.
-I hope you find it helpful.” ~Michael
+I hope you find it helpful.” ~By Concierge Medicine Today, Editor

 Every single year at our annual conference gathering, the Concierge Medicine Forum, I’m always elated and surprised by the spouses who walk up to me at the end of a conference and tell me how much this program(s) or session meant to them.